By Melissa Castro, CPA

 Then again, if you prefer words, and miss the days when you had time to read something other than a set of financial statements, you can listen to podcasts, especially those with an element of humor (a.k.a. those that have nothing to do with accounting).
 Personal favorites of mine include: “Sawbones: A Marital Tour of Misguided Medicine,” in which a hapless husband and a doctor-wife explore treatments for different ailments throughout history; Freakonomics Radio, which invites the listener to “explore the riddles of everyday life and the weird wrinkles of human nature”; and Radiolab, noted for “weaving stories and science into sound and music-rich documentaries.”
 Reading a book or watching TV can be a challenge to squeeze in during busy season, but a podcast manages to fill the void while also allowing you to work – or commute.

-I also find that hearing or reading about other jobs I would not rather be doing is great for putting my own work into perspective.
+I find that one way to boost morale is hearing or reading about other jobs I would not rather be doing as a great way for putting my own work into perspective and realize busy season is nothing compared to them.
 Just reading the titles of the episodes listed on the Wikipedia page for Dirty Jobs will send you running back to your disclosure checklist (although for every cloth diaper cleaner there’s also a fireworks maker and a maple syrup extractor… although those jobs likely have a busy season too).
 You could also read blogs detailing the horrors of waiting tables, teaching middle schoolers, or working in the fitting room of a large retailer.

 It’s also nice to break up the day with a phone call to someone you care about.
 Call a grandparent, great aunt or uncle or a little niece or nephew; they won’t be expecting to hear from you, and the recounting of their day will be completely different from yours.